11mm Pin fire

 The pistol m/07 and ammunition became obsolete 1996, after almost 90 years in service.

-The ammo boxes may be found in many forms and labels.
+The 9x20 ammo packages may be found in two basic forms and many labels.
 The only thing in common is that they are packed for 28 rounds in 4 rows.
-4x7 rounds makes 4 filled magazines for the m/07 pistol.
+4x7 rounds makes 4 filled mags for the m/07 pistol.